-The Suffolk County Council Archaeological Service (SCCAS) offices are closed to visitors due to restrictions caused by the COVID-19 pandemic.
+The Suffolk County Council Archaeological Service (SCCAS) offices currently remain closed to visitors.

 We are still working and responding to enquiries.
 You can contact us:

-Specific advice relating to Archives, Finds Recording, Historic Environment Record and Development Management is outlined below:
+Specific advice relating to Archives, Finds Recording, Historic Environment Record and Development Management services is outlined below:

 Advice for commercial units: The archive store is closed and we are unable to receive depositions for the foreseeable future.
 Please do send numbers of boxes prepared for deposition when ready, as these will be added to the list to enable us to organise the deposition as quickly as possible once the archives reopen.

 Advice for researchers: We can still accommodate requests to use the paper archives as these can be sent digitally.
 If you wish to access the paper collections, please contact Julie Kennard directly to request items for digitisation: Julie.Kennard@suffolk.gov.uk or 07860833121